zotonic/zotonic/doc/developer-guide/resources.rst

 =========

 Resources are Zotonic’s main data unit.
-You may want to familiarise yourself with the Zotonic :ref:`data model <guide-datamodel>` in the User Guide.
+You may want to familiarise yourself with the Zotonic :ref:`data model <guide-domain-model>` in the User Guide.

 Resource properties
 -------------------